wp-plugins/silence-is-golden-guard/trunk/readme.txt

 == Screenshots ==
-1. screenshot-1.png Silence is Golden Guard plugin Setting page
+1. screenshot-1.png Silence is Golden Guard plugin Settings page

 == Translations ==
 * Russian: [ShinePHP](http://shinephp.com)

-Dear TYCB plugin User,
+Dear plugin User,
 if you wish to help me with this plugin translation I very appreciate it.
 Please send your language .po and .mo files to vladimir@shinephp.com email.
-Do not forget include you site link in order I can show it with greetings for the translation help at shinephp.com, TYCB plugin settings page and in this readme.txt file.
+Do not forget include you site link in order I can show it with greetings for the translation help at shinephp.com, plugin settings page and in this readme.txt file.

 == Special Thanks to ==
 You are welcome!
 Help me with plugin translation, share with me new ideas about it further development and link your site will appear here.